Information about measures introduced by the Council to support the community.

 Time limits will still be in place to encourage turnover in these parking spaces and ensure convenient access by shoppers and visitors to central Geelong.
 This will make it easier for people to park in central Geelong to access essential services.

 The aim of this relief package for commercial tenants in City buildings or on City land is to support local small businesses affected by COVID-19.

-Eligibility for six months rent/fee free package
+Eligibility for rent/fee free package

 The aim of this relief package for community and sporting groups using City-owned land, grounds or buildings is to support community groups and clubs that have been affected by COVID-19 requiring the closure of facilities and/or inability to use grounds for their activities.

-Small Business Expert Support Program
+Geelong Business Support

-Business Support Portal for local businesses
+COVID-19 support information for local businesses

 The City has created a Coronavirus (COVID-19) Business Support page to keep local business people informed about assistance available to businesses impacted by Coronavirus.

 The page outlines the City's support packages and lists available state and federal government assistance, mental health support and other helpful links.